neamat33/category-managent/README.md

 6. php artisan serve

 ```
-Finally start the application as usual.
-Add `/admin` to your localhost url to access the login page e.g if your localhost is `http://127.0.0.1` then the login will be `http://127.0.0.1/admin`
+Finally start the application as usual. to your localhost url to access the login page e.g if your localhost is `http://127.0.0.1`

 ```